alexandersep/pico-probe/README.md

-# APPS - Automatic Pico Probe Setup
+# APPS - Automatic Pi Picoprobe Setup
-Raspberry pi pico probe setup for linux (specifically linux mint for the module CSU23021-202122 (MICROPROCESSOR SYSTEMS)) should work on ubuntu as well but not tested
+Raspberry pi pico probe setup as well as pi pico setup for linux (specifically linux mint for the module CSU23021-202122 (MICROPROCESSOR SYSTEMS)) should work on ubuntu as well but not tested

 ## Setup